ntaraujo/killer/README.md

 Killer is an app with concise design which displays the processes, let search between them, order by pid/name/cpu/memory and kill multiple apps (or even all) at once.
-Besides that, you can also kill the children of the selected process(es), which means, all the other processes created by these (no survival chance)
+Besides that, you can also kill the children of the selected process(es), which means, all the other processes created by these (no survival chance).

+When you download the installer it will guide you through the options, but there is no need to change anything.
+Just next next 😉

+There is also a [standalone executable](https://github.com/ntaraujo/killer/releases/latest/download/Killer.exe)

 ![Search and select all](https://github.com/ntaraujo/killer/blob/main/data/samples/search.PNG)